AlaaKH123/Pipline-DevSecOps/README.md

     sudo systemctl enable jenkins
     ```

-    - Access Jenkins in a web browser using the public IP of your EC2 instance.
+    - Access Jenkins in a web browser using the localhost IP .

         publicIp:8080

 2. **Install Necessary Plugins in Jenkins:**

-Goto Manage Jenkins →Plugins → Available Plugins →
+We go to Manage Jenkins →Plugins → Available Plugins →

-Install below plugins
+We install below plugins

 1 Eclipse Temurin Installer (Install without restart)